Below, find links to the optional patinas available on the Apron portion of our copper sinks.

 We will send you a preliminary photo prior to the topcoat process.
 Keep in mind, the topcoat changes the look of this particular patina significantly.
 You should be looking at pattern, not color, as the color will change when the topcoat is applied.

 This is the only finish that I do myself.
 (I have done all of the Northern Lights patinas until the last one.
 I showed Lori how to do this patina and she did a great job as usual) We send photos prior to top coating for your approval on this finish.
 This is a very difficult finish.
 The end result, however, can be spectacular.
 Please note - this is a very busy finish.
 I do not suggest this with a counter, floor or cabinet that has a lot of movement in the design.
+We send a photo to you before top-coat.
+Keep in mind, the top-coat has a tendency to mute the colors a bit.

 This patina is similar to our weathered patina, but shows hints of natural copper, giving a warm feeling while showing off that natural color of copper before it ages.
 This patina has a clear topcoat.
 We can not send photos prior to top coating, as the copper will continue to age in a matter of minutes and must be top coated quickly.